2025 Oahu Guide: Experience Oahu Like A Local

 Seven Brothers

-aaaand right next to the vegan smoothie place is the monster burger place haha. our favourite burger on the island, my husband and I have been known to travel an hour just for one of these bad boys…
+Right next to the vegan smoothie place is the monster burger place haha. our favourite burger on the island, my husband and I have been known to travel an hour just for one of these bad boys…

 Hale’iwa Bowls

-no trip to north shore is complete without an acai bowl, and there are lots of options! hale’iwa bowls is one. of my favourites, with classic flavours, a commitment to zero-plastic, and locally sourced where they can, you can always expect a line—but waiting on their deck watching the ocean beyond is not so bad at all.
+No trip to north shore is complete without an acai bowl, and there are lots of options!
+Hale’iwa bowls is one of my favourites, with classic flavours, a commitment to zero-plastic, and locally sourced where they can, you can always expect a line—but waiting on their deck watching the ocean beyond is not so bad at all.

 Banzai Bowls